Fees complaints, reviews, and grievances

 Complaints related to your fees

-If you wish to make a complaint about your fees, see how to make a complaint.
+If you wish to make a complaint concerning your fees, see how to make a complaint.

 Step 1: Initial request

-Send a remission of debt request or written request for re-credit to your faculty.
+Submit a remission of debt request or written request for re-credit.

 Step 2: Review

-You have the right to request a review of a decision not to re-credit or remit.
-You must make the request, in writing, within 28 days of receiving the initial decision, to email@example.com.
+If you applied for remission of debt in special circumstances under HESA sections 36-20 and 104-25, but wish to request a review of a decision not to re-credit or remit your fees, you must, within 28 days of receiving the initial decision, make a written request to email@example.com.

-The Senior Director, Student and Education Business Services, is the University Review Officer.
+The Senior Director, Student and Education Business Services, is the University Review Officer appointed under HESA section 19-50.

 Step 3: Further appeal

-They will also provide you with contact details for the nearest AAT registry and the approximate cost of an appeal.
-The appeal application may incur a fee of $932.
+For domestic students, appeals must be made to the Administrative Appeals Tribunal (AAT).
+The Review Officer will provide contact details of the nearest AAT registry and the approximate cost of an appeal.
+This application may incur a fee of $932.

 GPO Box 9955